ludwig-cf/ludwig-cf.github.io/README.md

 ## Local preview

-In order to see anything other than the current site at X, e.g. a branch, you will need a local preview.
+In order to see anything other than the current site via github pages, e.g. a branch, you will need a local preview.
 To arrange this, `sphinx` is required.

 An easy way to install this is via `miniconda`.
 See https://docs.conda.io/en/latest/miniconda.html